googlefonts/how-to-hint-variable-fonts/README.md

 _On opening a Variation Font, you can arrange the Windows in VTT to suit your own workflow.
 Make any edit, and save (`ctrl + s`).
 This will save the VTT preferences.
 The next time a font file is opened in VTT you will see the same window configuration._

-This example window setup _(OpenSans Variable font)_ shows the main windows (1-4) needed to view and edit the hinting, proof the results, and see the visual representation of the hinting (1 & 2), as well as the hinting code associated with each glyph.
+This example window setup _(Open Sans Variable font)_ shows the main windows (1-4) needed to view and edit the hinting, proof the results, and see the visual representation of the hinting (1 & 2), as well as the hinting code associated with each glyph.
 (3 & 4).
 Display Options (5) will not appear during the workflow when set.

-**NOTE:** _Refer also to the extensive Help file in VTT for additional information on setup, proofing, Hinting basics, Hinting tools, Autohinting, Variable fonts, and more._
+**NOTE:** _Refer also to the extensive help file in VTT for additional information on setup, proofing, Hinting basics, Hinting tools, Autohinting, and Variable fonts_

 **(1) Main Window _(View > Main View or `ctrl + 1`)_**

 Hinting is done in the Main Window _(as previously for static fonts in VTT)_ on the default instance of the Variation font.
 Variable fonts are a way of accessing many font instances stored in one font file, but only one set of outlines needs to be hinted: the default instance.

-With both the Main and Variation windows showing side by side, viewing and editing hints of the default instance of the font is performed in the Main window.
+With both the Main and Variation windows showing side by side, viewing and editing the hints of the default instance of the font is done in the Main Window.
 The hinting will update live in the Variation window.
-Because hints in a variable font are associated with the default instance and other instances merely use interpolated CVTs (control values), you can only edit hints in the Main window.
+Because hints in a variable font are associated with the default instance and other instances merely use interpolated CVTs (control values), you can only edit hints, on the default instance, in the Main Window.

 The Variation Window can be used to proof the hinted results of any available instance in the font.
-When the Variation Window is highlighted, choose Display Menu > Variations Instance > Choose Variation, Light Bold, Condensed Light etc. or use keyboard shortcuts. (`ctrl + shift + up arrow / down arrow` is a quick and convenient way to toggle through the available variations in the font)
+When the Variation window is highlighted, choose, Display Menu > Variations Instance > Choose Variation, Light Bold, Condensed Light etc. or use keyboard shortcuts. (`ctrl + shift + up arrow / down arrow` is a quick and convenient way to toggle through the available variations in the font)

 **(5) Display Options _(Menu > Display > Options or `ctrl + D`)_**